lowRISC/opentitan/doc/ug/vendor_hw.md

 3. Run the `util/vendor` tool with the `--refresh-patches` argument.
    It will first check out the patch repository and convert all commits which are in the `rev_patched` branch and not in the `rev_base` branch into patch files.
    These patch files are then stored in the patch directory.
-   After that, the vendoring process continues as usual: all patches are applied and if instructed by the `--commit` flag, a commit is created.
+   After that, the vendoring process continues as usual: changes from the upstream repository are downloaded if `--update` passed, all patches are applied, and if instructed by the `--commit` flag, a commit is created.
    This commit now also includes the updated patch files.

 To update the patches you can use all the usual Git tools in the forked repository.